fbwall0/integral-coding-exercise/README.md

 Major features will be run through Application.Java.

-Test files currently exist for the objecy models to ensure everything works properly.
+Test files currently exist for the object models to ensure everything works properly.